GANitak/SPARKY/README.md

 BRAND theme : *mainly white, red, black, gray*

 To do :
+- logo button to redo
+- design landing page
-- fix SVG
+- fix background color (white)
+- police change, take off UPPERCASE
 - create new animated buttons to pages on the sides
-- figure out header/logo
-- fix background color (white)
-- design landing page
 - add clicks to next images
+- Galerie: new pictures and new display
 - get text from electrician
 - legal links